hikettei/cl-waffe/Readme.md

 The framework currently has a limited set of features, and I am working to expand its capabilities in future releases.

 **⚠️ This framework is still under development and experimental.
 If you are thinking on using it in your products, It would be wiser to use other libraries.** It should be noted that the author of cl-waffe is not an AI expert.
 Also, not having GPUs, I can't test my framework on cuda ><.
 CUDA support is a little further along.
 (Ignoring some operations like Embedding, most operations are performed via [mgl-mat](https://github.com/melisgl/mgl-mat), so it should work without any modifications.)

+(I've decided to stall this project for a little while but create a matrix operation library which satisfies my requirements.)

 # TOC